cjdoris/magdoc/README.md

 ## Usage

+Install the Tatsu package (e.g. `pip install tatsu`) used for parsing.

 Run the Python 3 script `magdoc.py` with the source files as arguments.
 It will output some files in markdown format containing documentation.
 Example:

 ```